-The DDI team looks forward to taking care of you when you visit our center.
+The DDI team looks forward to taking care of your imaging needs when you visit our center.
 The following is some information to help you prepare.

 Before your Visit

-During your appointment with your doctor they will provide you with a completed, signed, DDI referral slip.
+Your doctor will provide you with a completed, signed, DDI referral slip.
 It is very important that you bring this referral slip with you to your DDI appointment, as well as having it available when you call us for your appointment.
 It tells us exactly what types of images your doctor needs.

 *Note: DDI cannot image a patient without a referral from a doctor.